 - Design and scope: The QAPI program is ongoing and comprehensive, addressing all systems of care and management practices.

 - Governance and leadership: Nursing home administration sets expectations around safety, quality, rights, choice, and respect.

-- Feedback, data systems, and monitoring: Nursing home establishes systems to monitor care processes, services, and outcomes.
+- Feedback, data systems, and monitoring: The nursing home establishes systems to monitor care processes, services, and outcomes.

-- Performance improvement projects (PIP): Nursing home conducts performance improvement projects to examine and improve care or services in areas requiring attention.
+- Performance improvement projects (PIP): The nursing home conducts performance improvement projects to examine and improve care or services in areas requiring attention.

-- Systematic analysis and systemic action: Nursing home analyzes problems and looks across all involved systems to prevent future problems.
+- Systematic analysis and systemic action: The nursing home analyzes problems and looks across all involved systems to prevent future problems.

 Nursing homes are required to have a committee that meets at least quarterly to coordinate and evaluate the activities of the QAPI program.

-Many nursing homes, however, choose to meet monthly or even weekly to review and evaluate progress towards quality improvement goals.
+Many nursing homes, however, choose to meet monthly or even weekly to review and evaluate progress toward quality improvement goals.